 Keep in mind that if you’re waiting for your credit history to improve, it can take at least 9 to 12 months of steady payments to make a positive impression on your credit report and score.

-Besides the actions you can take to maintain and improve your credit score, there are a few other ways other than a car loan to help you fix your credit history.
+Besides the actions you can take to maintain and better your credit score, there are a few other ways other than a car loan to help you fix your credit history.

 - Audit your credit report for errors.
 Make sure to check your credit report and confirm that everything is accurate.
 If you notice any misinformation, get in touch with the appropriate lender or credit bureau to have it repaired or removed.